-4. Supplier Corrective Actions : Consistent with our policy, we have identified corrective actions including without limitation remediation or termination that may be taken where suppliers identify problematic sources of Conflict Minerals in response to our survey process.
+4. Supplier Corrective Actions: Consistent with our policy, we have identified corrective actions, including, without limitation, remediation or termination that may be taken where suppliers identify problematic sources of Conflict Minerals in response to our survey process.
 The specific supplier corrective actions depend on factors such as vendor size, risk level and vendor capabilities, and on our ability to meet quality control and regulatory requirements associated with our medical instruments and medical devices.

-To date, we have not undertaken remediation with any supplier.
-5. Country of Origin Survey : We utilized the EICC's Conflict Minerals Reporting Template to conduct a country of origin survey of suppliers.
+5. Country of Origin Survey: We utilized the Responsible Business Alliance's ("RBA") Conflict Minerals Reporting Template to conduct a country of origin survey of suppliers.
 The Conflict Minerals program manager collected the responses and reviewed them.
-Upon review, where appropriate, the Conflict Minerals Program Manager asked suppliers for any clarifications or corrective measures as prescribed by our compliance plan.
+Upon review, where appropriate, the Conflict Minerals program manager asked suppliers for any clarifications or corrective measures as prescribed by our compliance plan.

 In selecting suppliers to be surveyed, we relied on the expertise of the engineering and purchasing personnel at each of our sites.
-Each site maintains controlled parts and components data systems because of the regulated nature of our medical instruments and medical devices products.
+Each site maintains controlled parts and components data systems because of the regulated nature of our medical instruments and medical device products.
 All suppliers were included in the review to determine applicability of the survey to the products purchased, regardless of location, annual spend or any other excluding factor.
-We surveyed all suppliers that we determined have, or may have, Conflict Minerals included in the products we purchase where those products are incorporated into our own products.
+We surveyed all suppliers that we determined have, or may have, Conflict Minerals included in the products we purchase, where those products are incorporated into our own products.

 6. Maintenance of Reviewable Business Records: We use a centralized document retention filing system in order to maintain reviewable business records.
 This includes supplier responses, supplier corrective actions and process documents related to our Reasonable Country of Origin Inquiry.
 Records will be maintained for five years within this system.

 7. Reporting Violations: We maintain mechanisms by which employees, suppliers and third parties may report violations of our Conflict Minerals Policy as part of our hotline and management contact processes.